 If you wish to apply multiple criteria, try using the COUNTIFS function.

 The syntax for the Microsoft Excel COUNTIF function is:

 COUNTIF( range, criteria )

 The COUNTIF function can be used in the following versions of Microsoft Excel:

 The COUNTIF function can be used in Microsoft Excel as the following type of function:

-Let's look at some Excel COUNTIF function examples and explore how you would use the COUNTIF function as a worksheet function in Microsoft Excel:
+Let's look at some Excel COUNTIF function examples and explore how to use the COUNTIF function as a worksheet function in Microsoft Excel: